davidmorilla/Miniproject/README.md

 ## Description

-The goal of this mini-project is the development of a Java program to manage the students that are matriculated in the different courses offered by a university.
+The goal of this mini-project is the development of a Java program to manage the students that are enrolled in the different courses offered by a university.

 ## Interface Description